 Several key results emerge from these simulations.
-First, segregation variance is not affected by ϴ when there is no standing variation (n = 0 in Fig. 2; red line and points in Fig. 3A).
-This occurs because all new mutations that fix in either population are distinct in our simulations.
+First, segregation variance is not affected by the angle of divergence when there is no standing variation (n = 0 in Fig. 2; red line and points in Fig. 3A).
+This occurs because all new mutations are unique and arise at different loci in our simulations.
 Second, when there is standing variation, segregation variance increases faster-than-linearly with the angle of divergence (compare blue and black lines in Fig. 3A).
-This result is partially caused by the specific geometric properties of angles: a given change in ϴ causes a relatively large change in the distance between optima, δ, when ϴ is small (Fig. S3A; see also Fig. S3B for same data as in Fig. 3A plotted with δ on x-axis).
+This result is partially caused by the specific geometric properties of angles: a given change in ϴ causes a larger change in the Euclidean distance between optima, δ, when ϴ is smaller (Fig. S3A; see also Fig. S3B for same data as in Fig. 3A plotted with δ on x-axis).
 Several additional and more biologically interesting processes—arising from the geometric features of adaptation—contribute to the observed rapid decrease in parallel genetic evolution across environments.

-Why does parallel genetic adaptation weaken faster-than-linearly as ϴ increases?
+Why does parallel genetic adaptation decline faster-than-linearly as the angle of divergence increases?
 We investigate this question analytically (see derivations in Appendix), and suggest three main causal forces.
-First, ignoring drift, a mutation is only expected to fix in two populations if it is beneficial in both.
-Beneficial mutations lie within a circle ([hyper]sphere when m > 2) centered at the optimum with the adapting population on the circumference (outer surface when m > 2) (Fisher 1930) (see cartoon inset of Fig. 3B).
-Considering two populations with the same initial phenotype, a given mutation is mutually beneficial if it lies in the overlapping region of both circles (pink region in Fig. 3B inset).
-The degree of non-parallelism therefore reflects the fraction of mutations that are unique to each population and lie in the fraction of non-overlap (black region in Fig. 3B inset; mutations exclusively beneficial in ‘red’ environment).
-Analytically, we find that this fraction of non-overlap for first-step mutations is zero when ϴ = 0° and tends toward unity faster-than-linearly as ϴ increases (Fig. 3B; see also Fig. S3A for the relationship between ϴ, δ, and the fraction of mutations to one population).
-In agreement with our numerical results this fraction of non-overlapping mutations increases even more rapidly in higher dimensions.
+First, ignoring drift, a mutation is only expected to fix in two allopatric populations if it is beneficial in both.
+For a given population, beneficial mutations lie within a hypersphere (which is a circle when m = 2) centered at the optimum with the adapting population a point on the surface (Fisher 1930; see cartoon inset of Fig. 3B).
+Considering two populations, a given mutation is mutually beneficial if it lies in the intersection of two hyperspheres (pink region in Fig. 3B inset).
+The expected degree of non-parallelism driven by the initial stages of adaptation is therefore captured by the fraction of mutations initially beneficial in one population that are not beneficial in the other (area of the black region divided by the area of the pink and black regions combined in Fig. 3B inset).
+Analytically, we find that this `fraction of non-overlap’ is zero when ϴ = 0°, one when ϴ = 180°, and increases faster-than-linearly with ϴ (Fig. 3B; see also Fig. S3A for the relationship between ϴ, δ, and the fraction of non-overlap).
+In agreement with our numerical results (figure?) the fraction of non-overlap increases even more rapidly in higher dimensions (compare solid to dashed in Fig. 3B).

-The above result considers first-step mutations, but the dynamics of adaptation change in important ways during the course of an adaptive ‘walk’ (Orr 1998).
-Specifically, the fraction of mutations unique to only one population changes as populations approach distinct optima.
-We plot the change in fraction overlap during the course of an adaptive walk—that is as populations approach their respective optima from a shared origin—for three angles and two dimensionalities in Fig. 3C.
-The fraction of non-overlap is always zero when ϴ = 0° (black lines in Fig. 3C) and unity when ϴ = 180° (grey lines) regardless of dimensionality.
+The above result considers the initial stages of adaptation, but the dynamics of adaptation change in important ways during the course of an adaptive ‘walk’ (Orr 1998).
+Specifically, the fraction of non-overlap changes as populations approach their distinct optima.
+We plot the change in the fraction of non-overlap during the course of an adaptive walk—that is as populations approach their respective optima from a shared origin—for three angles and two dimensionalities in Fig. 3C.
 Considering 60° (where δ is exactly intermediate between ϴ = 0° and 180°), when dimensionality is low (e.g., m = 2) the fraction of non-overlap reaches unity rapidly when populations are approximately halfway through their respective walks.
-When dimensionality is high (e.g., m = 10), the fraction of non-overlap is consistently low throughout the duration of the walk.
+When dimensionality is high (e.g., m = 10), the fraction of non-overlap reaches unity much later in the adaptive walk.